taghsira/dem-challenge/section2/README.md

 ----
 ##Answer:
-For this section I chose to locally deploy an MNIST model using docker with an API endpoint for usage.
-Keeping with the theme of using Python in section1, chose to use Flask
+For this section chose to locally deploy an MNIST model using docker with an API endpoint for usage.
+Keeping with the theme of using Python in section1, chose to use Flask for serviing as the framework for the API Endpoint.

 ###Assumptions:
-- Model File already generated in any format supported by preferred frameworkvia TensorFlow, PyTorch, etc.
+- Model File already generated in any format supported by preferred framework TensorFlow.

 ###Instructions: